Musical Instruments

 Turns and rolls — Part 1

 An ornament called a gruppo appears in a treatise on improvised embellishment and ornamentation in vocal performance by Giulio Caccini titled Le Nuove Musiche (The New Music), published in 1601.
 The five-note figure now called a gruppetto is a diminutive of it in both grammatical and structural senses, formed by the final thirty-second notes of a long trill.
-The execution of the trillo is similarly apparent.
+The execution of the eponymous trillo is similarly apparent.
 It is the single-note ornament now referred to as a tremolo.
-As written, both labeled ornaments accelerate over the first six or seven notes.
+As written, both labeled ornaments accelerate over the first several notes.

 Continue reading “Turns and rolls — Part 1”